----- — WILMINGTON — Beatrice M. Lawrence 95, of Rt.
-86 Wilmington, N.Y. passed away at her daughters home in Lake Placid on Oct.
+---- — WILMINGTON — Beatrice M. Lawrence, 95, of ROUTE 86 Wilmington N.Y. passed away at her daughter's home in Lake Placid on Oct.
 5, 2012, surrounded by her loving family.
-Beatrice was born on March 6, 1917, in Wilmington, N.Y. the daughter of Guy H. and Mary A. (Pelkey) Stephenson.
+Beatrice was born on March 6, 1917, in Wilmington N.Y. the daughter of Guy H. and Mary A. (Pelkey) Stephenson.

-She is survived by three sons and two daughters-in-laws, and two daughters and one son-in-law, Adrian and his wife Andrea Lawrence, Allan and his wife Judith Lawrence of Wilmington and Richard Lawrence of Upper Jay, Cheryl Strack of Lake Placid, Brenda and James Balsley of Milton Fla.; one brother, Paul Stephenson an sister-in-law Celia Stephenson; and a sister-in-law Bernice Stephenson; 14 grandchildren; 28 great-grandchildren and several nieces and nephews.
+She is survived by three sons and two daughters-in-laws and two daughters and one son-in-law, Adrian and his wife Andrea Lawrence, Allan and his wife Judith Lawrence of Wilmington and Richard Lawrence of Upper Jay.
+Cheryl Strack of Lake Placid, Brenda and James Balsley of Milton Fla., 14 grandchildren and 28 great-grandchildren and several nieces and nephews.

-Bea was married to Adrian E. Lawrence who preceded her and her parents and Brothers, Lawrence, William and Henry Guy Stephenson, Mary, Margaret and infant Lucy Ann.
+Bea was married to Adrian E. Lawrence who preceded her and her parents; and brothers, Lawrence, William and Henry Guy Stephenson; sisters, Mary, Margaret and infant, Lucy Ann.